datacommonsorg/docsite/custom_dc/deploy_cloud.md

 > **Note:** Do not upload the local `datacommons` subdirectory or its files.

-Once you have uploaded the new data, you must rerun the data management Cloud Run job.
+Once you have uploaded the new data, you must rerun the data management Cloud Run job, by either running `terraform apply` again, or using any of the other methods described below.

 ### Run the data management Cloud Run job {#run-job}